John C. Dancy: Early career

-In 1877 he was secretary of the State convention of colored men, a part of the Colored Conventions Movement, and was the chief secretary of the State Republican convention in 1880, 1884, 1886, 1888, and 1890.
+In 1877 he was secretary of the state convention of colored men, a part of the Colored Conventions Movement, and was the chief secretary of the state Republican convention in 1880, 1884, 1886, 1888, and 1890.
 In 1880 and 1882 he was elected recorder of deeds of Edgecombe County, and was chairman of the county Republican Committee for many years.
 In 1884, he was a delegate to the Republican National Convention, where he supported John A. Logan.
 He was again a delegate at the 1888 Republican National Convention where he supported John Sherman and at the 1892 Republican National Convention.
 He was a prominent campaigner in all three elections.

 Journalism

-He edited a newspaper, the North Carolina Sentinel, based in Tarboro for three years.
+He edited a newspaper, the North Carolina Sentinel for three years.
 He resigned that position at the request of AME Zion bishops to become editor and business manager of the church's paper, the Star of Zion in 1885.
 He resigned that position at the General Conference of the AME Zion church in 1892, to be succeeded by George W. Clinton.
 Instead, that year Dancy took the position as editor of the African Methodist Episcopal Zion Quarterly, which had been edited by Clinton.
 At the Quarterly Review he was closely associated with Booker T. Washington, who subsidized the paper.

 Later career

 With the support of Booker T. Washington, he was appointed collector of customs at Wilmington, North Carolina, in 1897, serving the position under presidents Harrison and McKinley.
 That year, he was also involved in the founding of Coleman Manufacturing Company, the first cotton mill in the United States owned and operated by African Americans In 1898, Dancy was a part of the founding of the National Afro-American Council, formed after the collapse of the National Afro-American League.
 T. Thomas Fortune was initially elected president, but he declined the position and Alexander Walters was selected.
-Dancy was elected Vice-President, Ida B. Wells secretary, and John W. Thompson treasurer.
+Dancy was elected vice-president, Ida B. Wells secretary, and John W. Thompson treasurer.
 Washington was also a primary player in the group.
 Tensions rose in Wilmington during this period, and Dancy's position on an organization in opposition to legislation which prevented interracial marriages increased the tension.
-Tension came to a head in August with the Wilmington massacre of 1898, during which thousands of the city's African Americans were attacked, and Dancy was forced to flee the city.
+Tension came to a head in November with the Wilmington massacre of 1898, during which thousands of the city's African Americans were attacked, and Dancy was forced to flee the city.
 Dancy then was appointed to the position of recorder of deeds from 1901 to 1910.
 His home in Washington became a center of Southern black society in the nation's capital.